-With only days to go before the third-season premiere of Game of Thrones, we’re having a hard time staying out of a medieval mindset.
+With only days to go before the eighth-season of Game of Thrones, we’re having a hard time staying out of a medieval mindset.
 And since we quickly realized that trying to quell our excitement over the return of all our heroes (and villains) from the Seven Kingdoms is an exercise in futility, we came up with a different plan to keep our heads in the present day.

 In the show, based on George R.R.
 Martin’s A Song of Fire and Ice novels, the landscape is dominated by a struggle for power among the Great Houses of Westeros — clans that hold sway through various parts of the region, but clash with each other in constant games of intrigue and war.
 Which is all well and good for the Iron Age, but what if the families that rule these houses were around in the present day, running modern corporations instead of prepping for battle?